1-vn/OneVNBrowser/Contributing.md

-# Yuzu Browser.
+# OneVN Browser.
 Contributor's guidelines

 # How to contribute

 Great!
-Yuzu Browser continues to improve from the contributions of its users.
-This could include code contributions, feature requests, and bug fixes for [Yuzu Browser](https://github.com/hazuki0x0/YuzuBrowser).
+OneVN Browser continues to improve from the contributions of its users.
+This could include code contributions, feature requests, and bug fixes for [OneVN Browser](https://github.com/hazuki0x0/OneVNBrowser).
-Thank you for your interest in contributing to Yuzu Browser.
+Thank you for your interest in contributing to OneVN Browser.
 I appreciate all help with finding and fixing bugs, making performance improvements, and other tasks.
 Every contribution is helpful and I thank you for your effort.
 To ensure the process of contributing is as smooth as possible, here are a few guidelines for you to follow.

 - Remember to Create an Issue before submitting any major changes like a new feature or UI changes etc. Changes like the addition of new language or spelling mistakes don't require issue creation.
 ---